-Southern Aurora Wool Market Report – 28th March 2019
+Southern Aurora Wool Forward Market Report – 28th March 2019

 By Mike Avery

 The forward markets remain constricted with both buyer and seller looking for direction.
 The establish pattern of the last three to four years of medium to long prices rallies followed short sharp falls seems to be broken.
 The spot market edged down throughout March as the balance between supply and demand shifted slightly with off shore clients needing some relief.
 Export numbers for February were down 12% and the year on year down 16%.
 This is roughly in line with the estimated reduction in production.
 With quality and quantity likely to vary from week to week we could see a bit more volatility but a continued easing trend.